 However, if you regularly do all these things and yet you still experience sudden lag, touchscreen sluggishness, and longer boot-up and shutdown times, it could be because of unauthorized spy software running in the background.

-As mentioned before, spy software can take up a lot of your device’s computational power.
+As I mentioned before, spy software can take up a lot of your device’s computational power.
 Aside from making your phone overheat and quickly drain the battery, it can also leave less processing power for other normal operations, resulting in laggy performance.

 Method 2: Check For Enabled Root Permissions